raspberrypi/documentation/configuration/config-txt/video.md

 ### config_hdmi_boost

-Configures the signal strength of the HDMI interface.
+Configures the signal strength of the HDMI signals.
 The minimum value is `0` and the maximum is `11`.

 The default value for Pi 1 models A and B is `2`; for the Pi Zero, Pi 1 Model B+, Pi 2, and Pi 3 the default is `5`.
 This option has no effect on the Raspberry Pi 4.